santosh-gatech/nd00333-capstone/README.md

 ![plot](./starter_file/Step1_AutoML_Capture1_run_details.PNG)

-The best model was the VotingEnsemble model with an accuracy of 87.63%
+The best Auto ML model was the VotingEnsemble model with an accuracy of 87.63%

 The ensemble models uses the weighted averages of models already been trained.
 In current case, the best VotingEnsemble model was weighted average of 7 different models.